solidi/writing/10-cq-personal-mastery-through-hobbies.md

 --

 And thanks, Dad, for all this equipment to learn on.
-I got my first license even if it took way longer than you had hoped.
+I received my first license even if it took way longer than you had hoped.

 ![My successful examination card.](images/10-09.png)